An American Renaissance in Fort Wayne: Muralists from the Allen County Courthouse

 The Allen County Courthouse was built during this era and its crown jewel is the mural collection.
 This exhibition will focus on the lives of courthouse painters Charles Holloway and Carl Gutherz, their allegorical representations of law and order, and the mural making process.

-Works in this exhibition are on loan from the Memphis Brooks Museum of Art, the Allen County Courthouse Preservation Trust, and the History Center: Allen County-Fort Wayne Historical Society.
-This exhibition is supported by the Edward D. and Ione Auer Foundation.
+Works in this exhibition are part of a generous donation from the Memphis Brooks Museum of Art and loans from the Allen County Courthouse Preservation Trust and the History Center: Allen County-Fort Wayne Historical Society.
+This exhibition is supported by the Edward D. and Ione Auer Foundation and Knox Decorative Painting.